-Chapter 7 bankruptcy is liquidation or straight bankruptcy.
+Chapter 7 bankruptcy is liquidation bankruptcy.
 If you are eligible, you can receive a Chapter 7 discharge every 8 years.
 The entire Chapter 7 Bankruptcy process takes about 3 to 4 months from start to finish in a normal case.

 Filing Chapter 7 invokes the automatic stay and gives you immediate relief from your creditors, stops lawsuits, judgments, and garnishments.
 Typical debts that can be discharged are credit cards, old rent bills, personal loans, old cell phone bills, pay day loans, vehicle repossessions, debts from a foreclosure, medical bills, some taxes, as well as numerous other types of debt.

-Chapter 7 is means tested, therefore your income and asset level affects which Chapter you can file.
+Chapter 7 is means tested, therefore your income level affects whether you are eligible for Chapter 7.
 The means test divides filers into below median and above median incomes.
 A debtor that fails the means test for Chapter 7 may be able to file for Chapter 13 instead.
 Your assets also factor into whether Chapter 7 is appropriate because Chapter 7 is liquidation.
 It is extremely important to hire an attorney who is knowledgeable about bankruptcy rules in order to get the best results.